Rosie O’Donnell Offers To Play Steve Bannon On ‘SNL,’ Social Media Goes Insane

 — ROSIE (@Rosie) February 7, 2017

-And now Rosie O’Donnell, who has had a year’s long feud with POTUS Trump (who has publicly called her a “pig,” and worse) says she’s willing to portray the man who according to Politico Madeline Albright calls the puppet master “pulling the strings” of Donald Trump and his presidency.
+And now Rosie O’Donnell, who has had a long feud with POTUS Trump (who has publicly called her a “pig,” and worse) says she’s willing to portray the man who according to Politico Madeline Albright calls the puppet master “pulling the strings” of Donald Trump and his presidency.

 As NBC News reports, White House sources have been quoted as claiming that Trump administration insiders were most angered that Spicer was played by a woman.
 Now, Rosie O’Donnell apparently wants to build on that angst by jumping on the SNL bandwagon and portraying Bannon.